Nasdaq's plan for cutting prices infuriates rivals

-NEW YORK (Reuters) - Nasdaq OMX Group (NDAQ.O) is pushing to cut the fees it charges big customers that trade on several of its exchanges, a move that is arousing the attention of regulators and triggering accusations from rivals that the company is seeking to stifle competition.
+NEW YORK, Jan 28 (Reuters) - Nasdaq OMX Group is pushing to cut the fees it charges big customers that trade on several of its exchanges, a move that is arousing the attention of regulators and triggering accusations from rivals that the company is seeking to stifle competition.

 In late October, Nasdaq told U.S. regulators that it wanted to offer cheaper trading for customers of one of its options exchanges, if their total volume of trading with all three of Nasdaq’s options exchanges was substantial.